-Ryanair has had a long-standing strategy for fleet modernization supported with strong cashflows and access markets.
-Rvanair's current average fleet to capital age is approximately 9 years.
-New technologies will be more fuel efficient, delivering ongoing operational cost savings, an example is Ryanair's decision to retrofit 409 Boeing 737-800NG aircraft with split scimitar winglets, which provide an emission reduction benefit of approximately 1.5%.
+Ryanair has had a long-standing strategy for fleet modernization supported with strong cash flows and access to capital markets.
+Ryanair's current Boeing average fleet age is approximately 9 years.

+New technologies will be more fuel efficient, delivering ongoing operational cost savings, an example of which is Ryanair's decision to retrofit 409 Boeing 737-800NG aircraft with split scimitar winglets, which provide an emission reduction benefit of approximately 1.5% and lower noise by approximately 6%.